sdpjswl/ASJCoreDataOperation/README.md

 * **Note:** There is another concurrency pattern, using child and parent `moc`s which has a simpler setup but it is not recommended because it blocks the main queue.

 # What this library does
 `ASJCoreDataOperation` is a subclass of `NSOperation` that provides private queue support out of the box.
-This class is designed to be subclassed and WILL NOT work without it.
+This class is designed to be subclassed and **will not** work without it.

 ```objc
 - (instancetype)initWithPrivateMoc:(nullable NSManagedObjectContext *)privateMoc mainMoc:(nullable NSManagedObjectContext *)mainMoc NS_DESIGNATED_INITIALIZER;